vickycj/AlbumsList/README.md

 Tech Stack
 -----------

-- Programming language    - Kotlin
+- Programming language    - **Kotlin**
-- NetWork API             - RetroFit
+- NetWork API             - **RetroFit**
-- Dependancy Injection    - Dagger 2 for Kotlin
+- Dependancy Injection    - **Dagger 2 for Kotlin**
-- Offline Storing         - Room ORM (Arch components)
+- Offline Storing         - **Room ORM (Arch components)**
-- Streams                 - RxAndroid and LiveData
+- Streams                 - **RxAndroid and LiveData**
-- Architecture Components - ViewModel, LiveData, Android JetPAck Components
+- Architecture Components - **ViewModel, LiveData, Android JetPAck Components**
-- Testing Framework       - Junit, Mockito , Expresso, AndroidJunit4
+- Testing Framework       - **Junit, Mockito , Expresso, AndroidJunit4**

 App Usage
 ----------

---Home page - Checks the local/offline data is avalilabe or not using the table count --Home page - if count is 0 then Fetches data from the server and stores it in the ROOM SQL lite --Home page - else it observes the room data table, hence any insertion will update the UI automatically using LIveData
+1. Home page - Checks the local/offline data is avalilabe or not using the table count
+2. Home page - if count is 0 then Fetches data from the server and stores it in the ROOM SQL lite
+3. Home page - else it observes the room data table, hence any insertion will update the UI automatically using LIveData

 Future Improvements